From $80K to $100K per Month: The 6-Month Leadership Transition

 Reasoning:

-Application: Sustainable business proves itself by growing while founder hours decrease.
-If revenue requires an hour increase, you’re building a job, not a business.
+Application: A sustainable business proves itself by growing while founder hours decrease.
+If every revenue increase requires you to work more hours, you’re building a job, not a business.

 The order Isadora built systems matters.
 Here’s why this sequence worked: